 That, combined with the banks’ recent history of instability has all but pushed anyone with any disposable income – let alone serious investors – to turn to property.
 And while property has always been a favourite among long-term investors, today it is even a short-term winner, with rents delivering very attractive returns – no less than 2% and even reaching 6,5% in certain cases.

 The annual ROI on investment properties is calculated by taking the annual rental income and dividing it by the purchase price of a property.
-Although rents are on the rise in general across Cyprus, furnished holiday properties are often earning much more than long-term rentals.
+Although rents are on the rise in general across Cyprus, furnished holiday properties and seafront properties are often earning much more than long-term rentals.

 Given the popularity of Airbnb among holidaymakers, this option is the current favourite; anyone who has any type of accommodation, especially near the coast, is seizing the opportunity and jumping on the bandwagon.

 A word of caution: Apart from the fact that this area is largely unregulated for now, changes in legislation and especially taxation are expected, possibly sooner rather than later.
 Furthermore, it is no secret that short-term tenants are often less interested in preserving the property, which means that maintenance costs can be disproportionate when compared to long-term tenants.